View Jessica Siders's Obituary on timesgazette.com and share memories

 Besides her parents, she was preceded by her brothers, Gerald and Larry Newman.

-She was a member of the Richland United Methodist Church, New Vienna Eastern Star Chapter 327, Den mother for Cub Scout Troop 797, Beta Sigma Master Sorority and .
+She was a member of the Richland United Methodist Church, New Vienna Eastern Star Chapter 327, Den mother for Cub Scout Troop 797, Beta Sigma Master Sorority and Relay for Life.

 Jessie is survived by the father of her children, Kenneth E. Siders; sons, Joe (Christie) Siders of Wilmington and Chris Siders of New Vienna; daughters, Susan (Rodney) Hall of New Vienna and Bonnie (Jamie) Harper of Clarksville; grandchildren, Ryan (Cassi) Hall, Ashley Doyle, Rachael (Ethan) Branham, and Jaya, Owen and Madalyn Siders; brothers, Jim Gillespie of Sugartree Ridge, Loren (Teresa) Gillespie of Mowrystown and Russell (Ludy) Newman of Hillsboro; and sister, Ruth Morgan of Belfast.